Gatton

 Population growth drivers in Gatton are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Gatton's population stands at approximately 8,951 as of August 2025.
-This figure indicates a rise of 1,000 individuals since the 2021 Census, which recorded a population of 7,951.
-The increase is deduced from the estimated resident population of 8,756 reported by the ABS in June 2024 and an additional 104 validated new addresses post-Census date.
-This results in a density ratio of 179 persons per square kilometer, offering ample space per person and potential for further development.
-Gatton's growth rate of 12.6% since the 2021 Census outpaces both the non-metro area average (8.6%) and the national average, positioning it as a notable growth leader in the region.
-Overseas migration contributed approximately 88.8% to overall population gains during recent periods.
+Gatton's population was 8,961 as of November 2025, reflecting a growth of 1,010 people since the 2021 Census.
+This increase represents a 12.7% rise from the previous figure of 7,951 people.
+The change can be inferred from the estimated resident population of 8,756 in June 2024 and an additional 108 validated new addresses since the Census date.
+This results in a population density ratio of 179 persons per square kilometer, offering significant space per person and potential room for further development.
+Gatton's growth rate exceeded both the non-metro area average (8.8%) and the national average during this period.
+Overseas migration contributed approximately 88.8% of overall population gains in recent periods.

-AreaSearch employs ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023 (based on 2021 data) are adopted.
-However, these state projections lack age category splits; thus, AreaSearch applies proportional growth weightings aligned with the ABS Greater Capital Region projections released in 2023 and based on 2022 data for each age cohort.
-Considering projected demographic shifts, a substantial population increase is forecasted for Gatton within Australia's top quartile of non-metropolitan areas.
-By 2041, the area is expected to gain an additional 2,109 persons, marking a total increase of 21.4% over the 17-year period based on the latest population numbers.
+AreaSearch uses ABS/Geoscience Australia projections released in 2024, with a base year of 2022 for each SA2 area.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023 are adopted, based on 2021 data.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections released in 2023, based on 2022 data.
+Based on projected demographic shifts, a significant population increase is forecast for Gatton by 2041.
+The area is expected to gain 2,109 persons over this period, representing an overall increase of 21.2%.

 Frequently Asked Questions - Population